Module @agoric/swingset-vat - v0.32.2

 The bootstrap() invocation is the only way to get anything started: all other Vats are born without external references, and nothing can be invoked without an external reference.
 Those Vats can execute code during their setup() phase, but without Presences they won't be able to interact with anything else.

-Each Vat source file (like vat-foo.js or vat-bar.js) is treated as a starting point for the rollup tool, which converts the Vat's source tree into a single string (so it can be evaluated in a SES realm).
+Each Vat source file (like vat-foo.js or vat-bar.js) is treated as a starting point for a bundling process that converts the Vat's source tree into a single string (so it can be evaluated in a SES realm).
 This starting point can use import to reference shared local files.
 No non-local imports are allowed yet.

 function buildRootObject(E) {